Jun 03, 2024

 Couple embraces each other standing in front of home

-Many people think that you should avoid any kind of debt.
-But not all debt is bad.
-Debt may be “good” when it helps you establish credit and build wealth.
-Debt can be considered “bad” if it’s costly, hurts your credit score, or makes it harder to reach your financial goals.
+In short, debt may be “good” when it helps you establish credit and build wealth.
+Debt may be considered “bad” if it’s costly, hurts your credit score, or makes it harder to reach your financial goals.

 What is good debt?